 Of course, you want your family and friends by your side on your big day.
 However, a destination wedding can be a big commitment.
 Though requiring additional work, make it easier for all and gather flight information, hotel pricing, and any other necessary details and share with your guests in advance.
 In this case, the earlier the better so they can start the planning as well.

 Whether you want sunny skies, a warm night or some snowflakes for your big day, Mother Nature has her own schedule.
 Weather conditions are not always perfect.
 Some tips – hurricane season in the Caribbean can last anywhere from July through October.
 In Hawaii, the rainy season can take place from November to March.
 Interested in Europe, Spain and Italy are known for its heat in July and August.
 Remember, you can’t control the weather – but it is nice to be aware of it.
 One benefit of planning a destination wedding during a shoulder or off-season is that it can be less expensive.

 It’s your day and you should look your best.
 One tip, keep your destination and weather in mind when making your selection, not only for yourself, but your wedding party and guests as well.
-Heading to the beach, light fabrics and shoes optional are always a popular theme.
+Heading to the beach, light fabrics, and block heels bridal shoes optional are always a popular theme..
 Taking a ski lift up to the mountains?
 A scarf will make the perfect accessory with the dress.
 You can even provide mittens to your guests.
 The last thing you want is for your wedding party and guests to suffer in unforgiving weather conditions due to dress code.

 You should always have a plan B in case anything comes up last minute.
 In case of unexpected weather, your venue should have indoor facilities, Traffic causing havoc on your schedule, roll with the punches.
 Working with a venue that will keep this all in mind and have a back-up plan will make your life easier.